rjqocampo/weather/readme.md

 Set the preferred temperature scale.
 You can toggle using Fahrenheit or Celsius.

 ### Mobile Responsive
-User friendly AI that's easy to use and compatible with various screen devices.
+User friendly UI that's easy to use and compatible with various screen devices.

 # Usage
 To use the application, simply enter a location inside the search bar.
 Under the Forecast section, click the 'Hourly' or 'Daily' button to show the corresponding forecast.